 The road through the Cango Valley might only be 30 kilometres long, but if you take it slow and enjoy the attractions along the way, you’ll soon see the magic of it all.

-You can stay over in secluded little places like Berluda Farmhouse & Cottages or opt for luxury tented accommodation at somewhere like the Buffelsdrift Game Lodge where you stand a chance to see Cape buffalo, elephant, hippo, giraffe and more than 200 bird species.
+You can stay over in secluded little places like Berluda Farmhouse & Cottages or opt for luxury tented accommodation at somewhere like the Buffelsdrift Game Lodge where you may see Cape buffalo, elephant, hippo, giraffe and more than 200 bird species.

 One of the most popular spots on the Cango Route is the Cango Ostrich Farm where, if you’re feeling brave, you could get to actually ride one of those marvellous feathered birds with the long eyelashes.

 Star of the Cango Route remains, of course, the Cango Caves in a limestone ridge parallel to the Swartberg range.

 Start your Cango experience with the standard tour into the dripstone caverns, vast halls and massive formations.
 If you’re fit and able, sign on for the adventure tour, a slightly more challenging experience.

 Either way, the Cango encounter will leave you with special memories…